Recently, more and more people are showing increased interest in learning how to code.

 It’s not just those who want a coding career either — we’re seeing inventors, creatives, entrepreneurs, people from literally all walks of life, who see coding as an alternative option that will allow them to achieve their dreams.

-With that being said, while most people now know they want to learn coding, many of them aren’t quite sure where to start.
+With that being said, while most people now know they want to learn to code, many of them aren’t quite sure where to start.

 If any of those sound like you, then read on.